Asset tracking is exhausting. Manual counting wastes hours and kills morale. You need a solution that works harder than you do.

 Critical Analysis of Fixed Reader Labor Savings

-To understand where the savings come from, we must look at the workflow integration6.
+To understand where the savings come from, we must look at the workflow integration.
 Fixed readers are not just scanners; they are part of the infrastructure.

 2. Reducing Human Error Labor is not just about time; it is about accuracy.
 When humans get tired, they make mistakes.
 Fixing these mistakes takes even more time.
 Fixed readers provide consistent accuracy, reducing the labor needed for reconciliation handling.